Noussse/montagebot/README.md

 ## How to Use
 * Setup:
-Fill in the video placement and output placement in the finalcut.py file.
+* make sure you download the moviepy,assemblyai,pysrt and opencv librarys Fill in the video placement and output placement in the finalcut.py file.
 Insert your AssemblyAI key in the subtitle_generator.py file.
 * Start: